Pros & Cons of Using Retirement Funds to Pay for College

 Ways to Avoid Student Loan Fees

 Many students rely on student loans to help them pay for college.
-In addition to charging interest, student loans may also have additional fees associated with them.
+In addition to charging interest, student loans may also have other fees associated with them.
 Fees charged may include origination fees — a fee charged by the lender for processing the loan — or late payment fees.

 When students sign up for loans or are in the midst of repayment, they may not even be aware of fees that accompany many private and federal student loans.
 But by learning about these fees, they can better prepare themselves financially and avoid headaches.